Code-Kash/DeribitOrderPasser/DESIGN_SPECIFICATION.md

 # Fischer Framework Design Specification
-## Deribit Order Processing System

 ---

-## Executive Summary

-The Fischer Framework is a high-performance order processing system designed for the Deribit cryptocurrency derivatives exchange.
-Named after the legendary chess Grandmaster Bobby Fischer, the framework embodies strategic thinking, precision, and optimal performance in every move.
-The system processes CSV order data and transforms it into Deribit JSON-RPC format with exceptional throughput and minimal latency.
+The Fischer Framework, named after chess grandmaster Bobby Fischer, is a high-performance order processing system designed for the Deribit cryptocurrency derivatives exchange.
+The system processes CSV order data and transforms it into Deribit JSON-RPC format.

 ---